 Mayors now have significant powers and used to be elected by a preferential system.
-The Tories scrapped that when they thought they were going to lose the mayoral elections and replaced it with First Past the Post.
+The Tories scrapped that

-- House of Lords reform - We want to see a smaller, elected second chamber that represents the entire country, not the privileged elite. - Extending the right to vote at 16 16 and 17 year olds in Scotland and Wales can vote for their members of the Scottish and Welsh Parliaments, as well as their local councillors.
-We want all 16 and 17 year olds to be allowed to vote in all elections. - Scraping the failed voter ID regime Demanding ID was unnecessary and damaging to our democracy.
+- House of Lords reform

+We want to see a smaller, elected second chamber that represents the entire country, not the privileged elite. - Extending the right to vote at 16 16 and 17 year olds in Scotland and Wales can vote for their members of the Scottish and Welsh Parliaments, as well as their local councillors.
+We want all 16 and 17 year olds to be allowed to vote in all elections. - Scrapping the failed voter ID regime Demanding ID was unnecessary and damaging to our democracy.
 One voter turned away is one too many, yet the scheme saw 16,000 voters turned away at the 2024 General Election.